bcgov/housing-data-challenge-5/README.md

 You will need to have docker and docker-compose installed.

-To run the application on your system, listening on port 80, simply run `docker-compose up` in the top level directory of the repo.
+To run the application on your system, listening on port 80, simply run `yarn run build && docker-compose up` in the top level directory of the repo.